CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 - Comments may begin with `#` or `!`, including after a value.
 - Each parameter may appear at most once.
 - Unknown parameters and invalid or duplicate values stop the run with an error.
-- List values may be separated by spaces; chain lists also accept commas.
+- List values may be separated by spaces or commas.
 - The only required parameters are `PDBFILE` and `N_STEPS`.

 A minimal input is: